 In the Watershed Control Plan Update submitted in October 2020, Fox Chase Farm is identified as a potential project opportunity in the Pennypack Creek watershed of the Upper Delaware Estuary subbasin.
-Project implementation is targeted for 2025.
+Project implementation should follow future establishment of a funding mechanism for private projects in the Delaware River watershed, analogous to the Schuylkill River Restoration Fund.